 Though Disney World is intended to be enjoyed by the whole family, some attractions have height minimums to keep kids safe.

-Here’s an overview of the attractions with Disney World height requirements and how taller people in your group can still enjoy the attractions even if you have too-short-to-ride members in your party.
+Here’s an overview of the attractions with Disney World height requirements, plus some tips on how taller people in your group can still enjoy the attractions even if you have too-short-to-ride members in your party.

 Let’s dive in…

 In short (so to speak), yes.
 Cast Members will measure guests who appear to be close to the height requirement for that attraction and will not allow kids who fall under that height to board.
 This is for safety reasons.

 Children will be measured at every single ride where they appear to be close to the height requirement.

 No hand stamps or wristbands are given after being measured to allow entry on every ride.